verdaccio/website/docs/server.md

 $ sudo useradd --system --comment 'Verdaccio NPM mirror' --create-home --home-dir /var/lib/verdaccio --shell /sbin/nologin verdaccio
 ```

-You create a shell as the verdaccio user using the following command:
+You create a shell as the Verdaccio user using the following command:

 ```bash
 $ sudo su -s /bin/bash verdaccio
 $ cd
 ```

-The `cd` command sends you to the home directory of the verdaccio user.
-Make sure you run verdaccio at least once to generate the config file.
+The `cd` command sends you to the home directory of the Verdaccio user.
+Make sure you run Verdaccio at least once to generate the config file.
 Edit it according to your needs.

 ## Listening on all addresses